Fred Beal: Last years

 In October 1939, Beal was subpoenaed to testify before the House Un-American Activities Committee (HUAC) in Washington.
 Beal repeated his claim that the CPUSA leaders deliberately made the Gastonia trial a vehicle for Communist propaganda, inflaming the southern jurors and dooming the defendants.
-Afterward, said he, Communists in Manhattan shipped him and his fellows off "to show the Russians by our coming that there was a bad situation in America," and that when he returned briefly and secretly to the U. S. in 1931 and betrayed his disillusion, one of them told him that the Russians "should have shot him while they had him".
+Afterward, he said, Communists in Manhattan had shipped him and his fellows off "to show the Russians by our coming that there was a bad situation in America”.
+After he returned briefly and secretly to the U. S. in 1931 and betrayed his disillusion, one of them told him that the Russians "should have shot him while they had him".

-In 1940, Beal's seventeen to twenty-year sentence was reduced seven years by Governor Clyde R. Hoey, who had been his prosecutor in Gastonia.
-His parole was authorised by governor J. Melville Broughton in 1942.
+In 1940, Beal's seventeen to twenty-year sentence was reduced seven years by Governor Hoey.
+His parole was authorized by governor J. Melville Broughton in 1942.

 In 1947, Beal appeared again before HUAC, then investigating the activities of Leon Josephson, who had been one of the ILD attorneys at Gastonia.
 Beal testified that he had met Josephson several times while in Moscow and that he knew him to be a Soviet secret agent.
 It was a charge for which the committee had substantial corroborating testimony and evidence.

 With Norman Thomas, Socialist presidential candidate, and David Dubinsky of the International Ladies Garment Workers Union standing as references, in 1948 Beal had his U.S. citizenship restored.
 He worked for a while in a New York City textile company, quietly pursued union activities and lectured on Communism's threat to labor.
 He died, age 57, of a heart attack in Lawrence, Massachusetts.
 The mills he had first entered at age 14 had since migrated to the non-union south.
 Beal was survived by two brothers.